3 men wanted for murder in stabbing at birthday party at FOP Lodge

 Mario Flores said Rodriguez-Remigio is his mother and she was "in the wrong place at the wrong time."

-He said his mother was at the FOP Lodge to pick up his sibling, but she did pick up the knife from the floor and threw it.
+He said his mother was at the FOP Lodge to pick up his sibling, but she retrieved the knife during the fight and threw it.

 "She showed police where she threw it, but unfortunately it wasn't there," Mario Flores said.